Scramble 0.11.0 is here! Laravel Data support, schema enforcement and more

 */

-When using constructor property promotion, you can add the type to @param annotation (but not to the @var annotation) of the constructor, so types are resolved properly.
-The description should be added right above the parameter (where @var goes).
+When using constructor property promotion, you can add the type to @param annotation (but not the @var annotation) of the constructor, so types are resolved properly.
+The description should be added right above the parameter.

 use Illuminate\Support\Collection;